 ''Do not use for correspondence''

 3 tennis courts in excellent condition and floodlights just completed!
-Kinder on the body and easier to learn on than a tarmacadam court and great in rain or ice.
+Kinder on the body and great in rain or ice.

 RECORD BASELINE RALLIES

 Anna Abramishvili Yellow Div 1

 Did not miss a ball for 1 hour and 35 minutes